Beam Shop

 "The Chrysostom Society writers here have faithfully sought that good news language, desiring that together with the reader, we may enter again the enchanting truths: Christ is risen from the dead!
 He lives still in the world!
 He lives in us! . . .
 As we enter together the agonies and wonders of the Lenten season, may we be brought into the fiery presence of the Holy.
 May these words and pages remind us that though we are but dust, the radiant rising of our Savior Jesus is ours as well.
 Come enter the light and the promise!"

 "Once again, Paul J. Willis and Leslie Leyland Fields have assembled a gorgeous literary guidebook to help us pilgrim our way.
-In this rich collection, these wise and beautiful words from a talented range of writers will lead readers through the rich complexity that is the Lenten and Easter seasons."
+In this rich collection, these wise and beautiful words from a talented range of writers will lead readers through the rich complexity of the Lenten and Easter seasons."

 "The liturgical year offers a recurring framework in which to re-encounter the constancy of God's story in the ever-changing circumstances of our own stories.
 What a gift to have the aid and company of so many faithful poets and essayists in this Lenten collection, as we once again mark ourselves with ashes, follow Jesus to Jerusalem and then Calvary, heed the witnesses to his resurrection, and await the coming of the Spirit."